Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 Integrated 3LoD Governance

 End-to-end accountability from analyst assessment to board escalation, across all three modules.
 1LoD: Analyst + ICT Custodian / Risk Coordinator / Vendor Manager.
 2LoD: CISO + OR Manager + CRO.
-Full audit trail, structured rework flow, BO Decision Guidance, Tier 1 DORA escalation, signed RoI snapshots.
+Full audit trail, structured rework flow, Business Owner Decision Guidance, Tier 1 DORA escalation, signed RoI snapshots.
 One workflow engine across CR, OR, and TPP.

 3LoD Model Role Workflow Action Plans Audit Log Snapshot Governance